zyros-dev/pgx-lower-addons/content/blog.md

 # Development Blog
+> This is half written at the moment!
+Check back later (Early December!)

 This contains interesting the path I took while making this as well as interesting problems I encountered.
 To understand it, you should require some level of understanding of what a compiler is, what a database's internals are, and some C++ knowledge.
 You should not require an understanding of the nodes in PostgreSQL (e.g. what is an Aggref and how do we parse it?), or what MLIR actually is.

 ## Background research